rubberbaron/sd-extended-wildcards/README.md

          * `__@@examplefile__` completely random, regardless of seed
          * `__@@@examplefile__` consistent within a single batch
          * `__@@@@examplefile__` consistent within a single batch but independent of seed
+      * you can also use global settings to force fully-random or always-the-same generators
    * test and set flags
       * `<setflag:foo>` - set a flag which can be tested later in the prompt
       * `<hasflag:foo:some example text>` - test if a flag was set earlier in the prompt
    * set and retrieve text from variables
       * `<setvar:foo:this is some text>` - store a string in a variable for later use
       * `<getvar:foo>` - retrieve the string from the variable and add to the prompt
+      * these can be nested with flags, for example `<hasflag:cringe:<getvar:cringedata>>`

 ## Detailed description